Updated: Mar 23

 Nothing says togetherness like a dinner party.
 The immaculate table, food cooking all day in the kitchen, and family and friends gathered around the table enjoying food and time together.
 But how can you create a dinner party that's comparable to that of Downton Abbey?
-Create the experience and food that your guests will remember for years into the future?
-I'd be happy to help out!
+Create the experience and food that your guests will remember for years to come?
+I'm happy to help out!

+The holiday season is likely when you'll put on a party or go to one, but they can be done at any point in the year.
 Previously tailored for the wealthy upper class to elevate their social status and show off their grand estates, the dinner party can now be for everyone to put on.
 Not a cheap task if you do it yourself, but most defiantly worth it.
-The holiday season is likely when you'll put on a party or go to one, but they can truly be done at any point in the year.

 With our background in food, our guide will primarily be focused on food and that of a more formal nature.
 So, let's jump right in so you can plan your party!